javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 Changes (animations) of the `transform` property never cause Layout and Paint steps.
 More than that, the browser  leverages the graphics accelerator (a special chip on the CPU or graphics card) for CSS transforms, thus making them very effecient.

 Luckily, the `transform` property is very powerful.
 By using `transform` on an element, you could rotate and flip it, stretch and shrink it, move it around, and [much more](https://developer.mozilla.org/docs/Web/CSS/transform#syntax).
+So instead of `left/margin-left` properties we can use `transform: translateX(…)`, use `transform: scale` for increasing element size, etc.

 The `opacity` property also never causes Layout (also skips Paint in Gecko).
 We can use it for show / hide or fade-in / fade-out effects.